carpentries-incubator/lesson-gpu-programming/_episodes/07-shared_memory_and_synchronization.md

 block_size = (threads_per_block, 1, 1)

 # execute code on CPU and GPU
-histogram_gpu(grid_size, block_size, (input_gpu, output_gpu))
+%timeit -n 1 -r 1 histogram_gpu(grid_size, block_size, (input_gpu, output_gpu))
-histogram(input_cpu, output_cpu)
+%timeit -n 1 -r 1 histogram(input_cpu, output_cpu)

 # compare results
 numpy.allclose(output_cpu, output_gpu)
 ~~~
 {: .language-python}

-The CUDA code is now correct, and computes the same result as the Python code.
+The CUDA code is now correct, and computes the same result as the Python code; it is also faster than the Python code, as you can see from measuring the execution time.
-However, we are accumulating the results directly in global memory, and the more conflicts we have in global memory, the lower performance our `histogram` will have.
+However, we are accumulating the results directly in global memory, and the more conflicts we have in global memory, the lower the performance of our `histogram` will be.
 Moreover, the access pattern to the output array is very irregular, being dependent on the content of the input array.
-The best performance is obtained on the GPU when consecutive threads access consecutive addresses in memory, and this is not the case in our code.
+GPUs are designed for very regular computations, and so if we can make the histogram more regular we can hope in a further improvement in performance.

-As you may expect, we can improve performance by using shared memory.
+As you may expect, we can improve the memory access pattern by using shared memory.

 > ## Challenge: use shared memory to speed up the histogram
 >